Xoreus/Website-Resume/content/authors/admin/_index.md

   courses:
     - course: MASc in Electrical and Computer Engineering
       institution: University of British Columbia
-      year: ""
+      year: "Dec 2025"
     - course: BEng in Computer Engineering
       institution: York University
-      year: 2022
+      year: "April 2022"
 email: ""
 superuser: true
 highlight_name: true
 ---
-Hello!
-My name is Edward Leung and I am currently a MASc student at the University of British Columbia.
-My primary research interest is in the application of silicon photonics in quantum applications, and am currently under the supervision of Professor Lukas Chrostowski.
-I am also apart of the NSERC CREATE in Quantum Computing Program and Mitacs Accelerate.
-For more information about my qualifications and experiences please take a look at my resume!
+Hello and welcome!
+I'm Edward Leung, a driven MASc student at the University of British Columbia, deeply immersed in the fascinating world of quantum computing.
+Currently under the supervision of Professor Lukas Chrostowski, my research focus currently revolves around the innovative application of silicon photonics in quantum technologies.
+I am a participant of both the NSERC CREATE in Quantum Computing Program and the Mitacs Accelerate initiative, I am actively contributing to the project titled 'Integrated photonics control and readout system for quantum computing.'
+I am also interested at the intersection of software and quantum advancements, and I am eagerly seeking a software-related internship in the quantum computing space for the summer of 2024.
+For an overview of my qualifications and experiences, please explore my resume, website, and any additional links under my picture.
+Thank you for visiting!

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/EdwardLeung_AcademicResume1.pdf" "newtab" >}}Resume{{< /staticref >}}
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/EdwardLeung_Resume_MASTER(Nov 2023).pdf" "newtab" >}}Resume{{< /staticref >}}